hucara/django_prj/ntral/Readme.md

 # Semantic search test with gensim and LsiModel

+Small Django project with a semantic search engine via REST.

 This is only for testing.
 Expect to find crappy code.
 Dataset: https://www.kaggle.com/rmisra/news-category-dataset